nithyanantha/nodex/README.md

 				10.Configuration Management (Bootstrapping , Environment Configuration Handler)

-				11.Performance Tests (Will give it later, let me know)
+				11.Performance Tests

 ##Happy Coding

-## If you need any help contact @ nithyanantha.babu@in.tesco.com
+## If you need any help contact at info@nithya.org

 ## How to Run: